Big-Life-Lab/chmsflow/README.md

 See below for guide on how to load R packages at RDC:

 ```
-    # Within quotations, define path to the directory where your package folders are located at RDC
+    # Within quotations, define path to the directory where your package folders are located at RDC (ensure all dependencies are also in directory as well)
     .libPaths("")

     # Load chmsflow package